 0.0

 A simple gem to help you perform data migrations in your Rails app.
-Define the work and a verification step steps, if any of them fail, your migration will be rolled back.
+Define the migration and a verification step; if any of them fail, everything will be rolled back, so you're left with the original state.

 2005